GrinonBarrett/Taksidos/Core Rules/Creatures/Jeel.md

 -----

 #### Distilling a Jeel
 It is possible for an alchemist to distill the material of a jeel (living or dead).
 This requires 24 hours and produces 1 ounce of Sudokahest for every 10 pounds of material, a component of many alchemic agents such as alkahest.
 More can be made in the same time with enough space and equipment.
-This can be difficult to ensure as the jeel evaportaes into onert vapor a a rate of 1 pount every 1d12+12 hours.
+This can be difficult to ensure as the jeel evaportaes into innert vapor at a rate of 1 pount every 1d12+12 hours.